opengood-io/opengood.io/README.md

 # OpenGood.io Organization GitHub Pages Site

-Public Web site for OpenGood.io using Hugo and GitHub Pages.
+Public Web site for OpenGood.io using Hugo and GitHub Pages

 ## Where can I find the site?